-- ii.
+- permitting/zoning regulations for such events, and must obtain or have proper authorization before conducting such event. - b.
+In accordance with Governor Ige's Executive Order 21-05, organizers of professional events larger than fifty (50) persons, in order to ensure appropriate safe practices, shall notify and consult with the Mayor's Office, and obtain approval prior to the event. - c.
+Usage of face coverings are recommended. - d.
+Table seating required as follows: - i.
+It is recommended that each table be reserved for members of the same household. - ii.
 Food and beverage service must comply with the requirements for Restaurants and Bars. - e.
 Musicians and entertainment must comply with the requirements in Paragraph 3. - f.
 Dancing is allowed pursuant to physical distancing guidelines. - g.
-Safety protocols are required as follows, no exceptions: - i.
+Safety protocols are required as follows: - i.
 Staff and guests will require a temperature check upon arrival.
 Any person with a temperature over 100.4 will not be allowed to remain. - ii.
 A record of all guest names with a contact number for each guest is required for contact tracing purposes. - h.
-Any requests for variation from these rules must be approved by the County of Maui. - 12.
-Ground transportation and commercial tour operators that are public utilities commission certified may operate at no more than 75% capacity of each respective licensed vehicle, excluding the driver from the capacity limits.
+Any requests for variation from these rules must be approved by the County of Maui. - 10.
+Ground transportation and commercial tour operators that are public utilities commission certified may operate at no more than 50% capacity of each respective licensed vehicle, excluding the driver from the capacity limit.
 Masks must be worn at all times while in the vehicle, with proper sanitation and health and safety guidelines in place.
 Separate parties in each vehicle shall be physically separated to the greatest extent possible.
 Capacity restrictions shall not apply to transportation of passengers that belong to the same household.
+This Rule does not apply to public transportation and the Expeditions Maui-Lanai Passenger Ferry. - 11.
+Gyms, fitness centers, and other higher risk businesses.
+Indoor operations are closed, except that such higher risk businesses may operate at 50% indoor capacity provided they ensure that all customers 12 years of age and older are fully vaccinated, as described in and in compliance with Exhibit A, Paragraph 4(b)(i).
+Full and part-time employees must show proof of full vaccination or a negative COVID test as described in and in compliance with